braydennn/fpl-next-gw-predictor/README.md

 ## Using the Project

 Feel free to use this project and adapt it—blog posts, analysis threads, or your own tools.
 If it helps you, a link back to this repo is appreciated.
-If you build something cool, ping me and I can showcase it here!
+If you build something cool, email me and I can showcase it here!

 Inspired by community work like [vaastav/Fantasy-Premier-League](https://github.com/vaastav/Fantasy-Premier-League).